kinverarity1/lasio/docs/source/encodings.rst

 This may still result in an error, or incorrectly decoded characters.

-3. Install a package like `cChardet`_ (faster) or `chardet`_
-(slower) to automatically detect the character encoding.
-If these packages are installed then lasio will use them by default:
+3. Install optional package `chardet`_ to automatically detect the character encoding.
+If `chardet`_ is installed then lasio will use it by default:

 .. code-block:: python